 As with the 50% Husband and Wife Pension, your Spouse must survive you in order to receive the survivor portion of the Optional 75% Husband and Wife Pension.
 If your Spouse dies before you, you will continue to receive the same monthly benefit for the remainder of your lifetime, and all Plan benefits will end upon your death.

-Here is an example of an Optional 75% Husband and Wife Pension, using the same facts as in the example on the preceding page describing the 50% Husband and Wife Pension (you Retire at age 65 on a Regular Pension of \$1,000.00, and your wife is also 65 years old).
-Under the 75% Husband and Wife Pension, you would receive \$840.00 (actuarial reduction based on your Spouse's life expectancy) a month for your lifetime.
-When you die, your wife would continue to collect 75% of the monthly benefit you were receiving or \$630.00 each month for as long as she lives.
-After she dies, all pension payments stop.
+Here is an example of an Optional 75% Husband and Wife Pension, using the same facts as in the example above describing the 50% Husband and Wife Pension (you Retire at age 65 on a Regular Pension of \$1,000.00, and your wife is also 65 years old).
+Under the 75% Husband and Wife Pension, you would receive \$840 (actuarial reduction based on your Spouse's life expectancy) a month for your lifetime.
+When you die, your spouse would continue to collect 75% of the monthly benefit you were receiving or \$630 each month for as long as your spouse lives.
+After he/she dies, all pension payments stop.